Want to know what photography gear and accessories we use? Now’s your chance!

 Or just to swivel it around to take a selfie of yourself.
 You can even focus and take photos by touching the screen.

-The rugged all metal construction and weather sealing make it splash proof, dust proof and freeze proof and tough enough for the rigours of travel.
-The camera is very light at 460 g but still has that solid reassuring build quality weight when held.
+The rugged all-metal construction and weather sealing makes it splash proof, dustproof and freeze proof and tough enough for the rigours of travel.
+The camera is very light at 460 grams but still has that solid reassuring build quality weight when held.

 It’s the perfect camera for all environments you might be travelling and photographing.

 The Olympus 12-40 f/2.8 Pro is my primary lens.

 It’s a 24-80 millimetre equivalent when fitted on a micro four-thirds camera, which covers almost all of my travel photography requirements.

 Superfast autofocus and constant f/2.8 makes this lens great for producing outstanding landscape, portrait, astrophotography and street photography even in low light situations.
 And for a non-macro lens, it produces amazing macro images.

 Like the camera body, it’s rugged all-metal construction means I’m confident it can take a knock without breaking.
 And it’s weather sealing makes it splash-proof, dustproof and freeze-proof.